tejas-130704/docs/README.md

 We welcome contributions!
 Feel free to **fork** the repo, make changes, and submit a **pull request**.
 For major changes, please open an **issue** first to discuss your ideas.

-## 📄 License
-This project is licensed under the **MIT License** – you’re free to modify and distribute it.

 Happy Coding! 🚀